UNDERGRADUATE STUDIES

 I was one of the first biochemistry students of my promotion to leave the Faculty of Pharmacy to do my thesis at the Department of Biochemistry of the Faculty of Medicine.

-Even before Jorge Allende arrived, Niemeyer had established a highly active group, significantly contributing to the Department of Biochemistry under Julio Cabello’s direction.
-The Department had a strong tradition and a solid pedigree.
+Even before Jorge Allende arrived, Hermann Niemeyer had a very active group that contributed significantly to the Department of Biochemistry, which was under the direction of Julio Cabello, a prominent figure.
+The Department had a strong tradition and a solid pedigree, with the unmistakable influence of Allende and Niemeyer.

 After I wrapped up my thesis, Jorge proposed that I consider a doctorate in the USA.
 He introduced me to Thomas Conway (Fig.3), a scientist with a prestigious history of working with Nobel laureate Fritz Lipmann, who was not just willing but eager to guide me.
 With my English skills still developing, Jorge and his wife took it upon themselves to assist me in the visa application process at the consulate.